The Problem: Dispersants and Lack of Citizen Involvement

 The EPA is now required to maintain and update national emergency response plan for oil spills based on accurate and truthful new or relevant information concerning impacts or potential impacts of the product to human health or the environment.
 This is good news for some 133 million Americans who live near the coasts—that’s 39 percent of the U.S. population.
 It’s also good news for emergency responders.

-However, the same agencies – US Coast Guard and Environmental Protection Agency (EPA) – are still in charge of response plan revisions, and their agenda will give us more of the same instead of an improved response plan.
+However, the same agencies – US Coast Guard and Environmental Protection Agency (EPA) and states – are still in charge of response plan revisions.
+Unless WE change THEIR agenda, these agencies will give us more of the same instead of an improved response plan.

 2010.
 Riki Ott.
 Graton Beach, Florida.
 Hands Across the Sands Rally to say NO to fossil fuels and YES to clean energy.